vwxi/dht/PROTOCOL.md

 this message is very simple. peer queries for public key in BER(?) key format (used in crypto++).  this function will also validate a peer's IP address.

 if a key does not exist in the keystore for the node ID, then an identify query should be sent to the sending node as to acquire their public key. if there were complications in the process or the key was invalid, the node's request should be ignored entirely.

+this message does not update the routing table.

 message and key-value signatures.